pawatsethaput/OpenBank/REST-API-V1.1.md

 Baseline

 Information returned includes:
-* If the user is authenticated via OAuth, he will get he list of accounts he has access to at the bank specified by * * BANK_ID.
-Otherwise the list will contains the public accounts.
+* If the user is authenticated via OAuth, he will get he list of accounts he has access to at the bank specified by * BANK_ID.
+Otherwise the list will contains only the public accounts.
+* The same idea applies to "the views_available" field : if the user is authenticated he will get views that he has * access to, otherwise just the public ones.
 * Related links (optional).
-The links include each VIEW_NAME available to the current user.
+The links include each VIEW_PERMALINK available to the current user.

+* * *
+**Conception problem** : GET /banks/BANK_ID/accounts/ACCOUNT_ALIAS/account/VIEW_PERMALINK is supposed to return the data about the account **moderated** with the view.
+But the problem is that the below API call return already most of the field unmoderated.

+So I (Ayoub) suggest that the bellow API call just return accounts alias and available views, so developers have to request again the account with the account_alias + view to get / or not the data.

+* * *

 JSON: